JoeiV/jv-anagram-app/README.md

 # Anagram-generating app
-Small app written using Sinatra which takes user input & provides all possible anagrams for that word
+Small app written using Sinatra

+Takes user input & provides all possible anagrams for that word